robyurkowski/skywalker/README.md

 ```

 This means that the command failed and you didn't specify an `on_failure` callback.
 You can stick a debugger
 inside of `run_failure_callbacks`, and get the failure exception as `self.error`.
-You can also reraise the exceptiong to achieve a better result summary, but this is not done by default, as you may also want to test error handling.
+You can also reraise the exception to achieve a better result summary, but this is not done by default, as you may also want to test error handling.

 ## Contributing